Fragment of Kjell Knudde's autobiographical comic about his grandfather's World War II anecdotes, posted on Facebook on 30 May 2024.

 Gal

-In 2010, Knudde started a Facebook fan page for the Belgian cartoonist Gal (Gerard Alsteens).
-It received praise from both the cartoonist himself and his son Anant.
-On a couple of occasions, Knudde met Gal in person, one time invited at the cartoonist's home.
+In 2010, Knudde started a Facebook fan page for the Belgian cartoonist Gal (Gerard Alsteens), which received praise from both the cartoonist himself and his son Anant.
+On a couple of occasions, Knudde met Gal in person, including at the cartoonist's home.
 To this day, Kjell and Anant Alsteens maintain Gal's official Facebook fan page.
-In April 2022, Knudde was also assigned to help documenting and describing Gal's archived cartoons at the Free University of Brussels (VUB).
+Between 2022 and 2024, Knudde was assigned to help with documentation and descriptions of Gal's archived cartoons at the Free University of Brussels (VUB).

 Kjell Knudde (right) with Gal in 2011.